alexQiSong/alexQiSong.github.io/_posts2018-01-26-using-bioconductor-r-package-in-python.md

 ---
-title: "Using R with Python"
+title: "Using biocondutor R package in Python"
 categories:
   - Programming
 tags: